 Home Equity Loan

-These loans are pretty similar to HELOCs, the difference being that you’re borrowing a set amount from the lender, instead of simply receiving a credit line.
+These loans are pretty similar to HELOCs, the difference being that you’re borrowing a set amount from the lender upfront, instead of simply receiving a credit line.

 That means you’ll pay interest on the full amount until it’s paid back.
 Of course, if you borrow more than you need you can pay it back sooner.

-Additionally, the interest rate is fixed, which while a plus relative to an adjustable HELOC, typically means the interest rate will be higher.
+Additionally, the interest rate is fixed, which while a plus relative to an adjustable HELOC, typically means the interest rate will be higher to compensate.

-Again, a tax deduction is a possibility to cut the cost.
+Again, a tax deduction is a possibility to cut the cost, but it’s not necessarily the cheapest way to borrow.

 Cash Out Refinance